gemc/home/_examples/optical/cherenkov.md

     variation: C4F10
 ```

-Different radiators material will produce different photon yields, and at different angles, see the image below.
+Different radiator materials will produce different photon yields, and at different angles, see the image below.
-We suggest tp match the variation name to the file name in the `gstreamer` option.
+We suggest to match the variation name to the file name in the `gstreamer` option.

 <br/>